Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Current Position: Illinois State Senator serving district 13 since 2019.

-Platform: Peterson he will fight back against Trump’s medicaid cuts.
-Ban out-of-state cooperations from increasing rent.
+Platform: Peterson he will fight back against Trump’s Medicaid cuts, ban out-of-state corporations from increasing rent.
 Expand social security benefits.
-Fight for abortion rights and organizations who fought to defund planned parenthood.
+Fight for abortion rights and organizations who fought against defunding Planned Parenthood.
 For more information go to Peterson’s campaign page.

 Current Position: Illinois State Senator representing district 16 since 2023.